hvuSyslogic/EdgeFabricTutorials/c8db_tutorial/README.md

 $demotenant.update_permission(username='demouser', permission='rw', fabric='demofabric')
 ```
 You can now connect to the default sys_tenant and attempt to create a user 'demouser' having password 'demouserpwd'.
 You can then create fabric called 'demofabric' by passing a parameter called dclist.
-A call to returns a list of all Edge Locations (AKA Datacenters) deployed in the Macrometa Fabric.
+A call to dclist returns a list of all Edge Locations (AKA Datacenters) deployed in the Macrometa Fabric.
 The fabric 'demofabric' is created in all the regions specified in the dclist.
 You can assign 'rw' permissions over 'demofabric' to 'demouser'
 You need to check existence for both has_user('demouser') and has_fabric('demofabric') to ensure we do not create duplicate resources.